homanchou/xr/book/11-Customizing-Camera-Behavior.md

     camera.minZ = 0.05;
 ```

+With this last change we can bump up against boxes and still see the box we're bumping up against.

 ### Summary

-In this chapter we customize the keyboard input for the camera.
+In this chapter we customized the keyboard input for the camera.
 We also added collision checking and gravity so the camera stays on the ground surface and cannot penetrate meshes that we created in the mesh_builder system.
+We ported the hard-coded ground that was in scene.ts into the mesh_builder system and we created a new material system to handle putting a grid texture on the floor.